 So if you’re in the market for a car that has all the lifestyle appeal of a convertible, but with the off-road qualities of an SUV, then you won’t go wrong with the Evoque Convertible.

-For those wanting the perfect convertible saloon, look no further than the new Mercedes-Benz S-Class Cabriolet - the first open-top four-seater Mercedes since 1971.
+For those wanting the perfect convertible saloon, look no further than the new Mercedes-Benz E-Class Cabriolet.

-Its striking structure is matched by its powerful performance, with the most expensive variant achieving 0-62mph in a remarkable 3.9 seconds.
+Its striking structure is matched by its powerful performance, with the most expensive variant achieving 0-62mph in 7.4 seconds.

-Every aspect of the S-Class Cabriolet oozes luxury.
-Its roof is one of the most insulated soft-top roofs you’ll find on a convertible car, and its class-leading technology includes automatic climate control so you can keep the top open and always feel comfortable.
+Every aspect of the E-Class Cabriolet oozes luxury.
+Its roof is one of the most insulated soft-top roofs you’ll find on a convertible car, and its class-leading technology includes Aircap wind deflector and neck-level heating so you can keep the top open and always feel comfortable.

 For MINI enthusiasts, the only car more fun than a MINI is a convertible MINI.